 “Ode To Billie Joe,” the number-one hit off Bobbie Gentry’s 1967 album of the same name, is deceptively simple.
-We hear a cascade of pinwheeling chords lifted by the swells and sighs of strings, and then a sultry, smoky voice steeped in the dark sweet tea of the South begins: “It was a third of June, another sleepy dusty Delta day.
+We hear a cascade of fingerpicked chords lifted by the swells and sighs of strings, and then a sultry, smoky voice steeped in the dark sweet tea of the South begins: “It was a third of June, another sleepy dusty Delta day.
 I was out choppin' cotton and my brother was balin' hay.”
-As she gets closer to revealing the bad news, Gentry's voice tightens like a snake on a tree branch: “Billie Joe McAllister jumped off the Tallahatchie Bridge.”
+As she gets closer to revealing the bad news, Gentry's voice tightens like a snake on a tree branch as she delivers the famous line: “Billie Joe McAllister jumped off the Tallahatchie Bridge.”

-It's impossible to forget the woman herself—a beautiful, soulful singer with chiseled cheekbones, thick slashes of black eyeliner and legs so long she had to sew her own slacks.
-From her hundreds of television appearances, a television show on BBC and a short-lived show on CBS, fans remember the impossibly sexy swivel and the glittering showgirlship of a woman who could make air boil with nothing more than a parlor Martin guitar and a voice low as the Mississippi moon.
+It's impossible to forget the woman herself—a beautiful, soulful singer with chiseled cheekbones, thick slashes of black eyeliner and moves that made male music describe her as having a "body which moves like an insolent, urgent, hungry panther."
+She starred in her own television shows, hosted a popular radio program on Armed Forces Radio and ruled Vegas.
+Fans can't forget the impossibly sexy swivel and glittering showgirlship of a performer who could make air boil with nothing more than a parlor Martin guitar and a voice low as the Mississippi moon.

 1/16/13: Read an interview with the author here.